Sonia-96/MyStudyNotes/Network & Security/Cryptography.md

 modern stream cypher

 1. Confidential: canno't know the plaintext without knowing the key
 2. Integrity: if the output is changed, can we detect it?

 stream cypher vs. block cypher:

 - if one bit is changed in block cypher, the plaintext decrypted will be huge different.
-So block cypher is clower to integerity than stream cypher. (???)
+So block cypher is closer to integerity than stream cypher. (???)
 - stream cypher & bloc cypher are both confidential

+## Bit Flipping Attacks

-# 3. Message Authentication
+# 3 Message Authentication

+1. Crypto Hash Function properties:
+   - Collision resistant:
+     - attackers cannot find 2 messages that hash to the same value
+     - attackers know the hash value but still cannot know anything about the key
+   - irreversible
+   - output should appear random
+   - avalanche effect: any change to a message will cause a big change in hash
+2. Hash functions:
+   - MD5: broken
+   - SHA-1: 128 bits
+   - SHA-2: similar to SHA-1.
+256 bits
+   - SHA-3 are totally different from SHA-2.
+So if there's an attack on SHA-2, hope it won't work on SHA-3
+   - Black: the best hash function so far
+3. Message Integrity Checking: H(message + key) --> HMAC algorithm

+## HMAC

+H(K | H(K|M))